| Investment

 | http://www.aarch.org |

-| AARCH is the nonprofit
+| AARCH is the

-historic preservation organization for the Adirondack region,
+nonprofit historic preservation organization for the Adirondack

-historic sites, and technical assistance AARCH can provide. |
+endangered properties, historic sites, and technical assistance

 |